apiaryio/api-blueprint/API Blueprint Specification.md

 This section is **recognized** as the **first** Markdown header in your document and its name is considered to be your **API name**.

 This section can contain **further Markdown-formatted content**.
-If content is provided it is considered to represent the API Overview.
+If content is provided it is considered to represent the API Overview description.

 This section **does not include** any **other sections**.